22388o/awesome-rgb-protocol/README.md

 ## Disclaimer

-Author of this list isn't reponsable for eventual issues with third party projects be trading, speculation or any other thing.
+Author of this list is not responsible for eventual issues with third party projects be trading, speculation or any other thing.

 Please do your own research